FredOleary/VideoBiometrics/webclient/README.md

 3) Complete the installation steps outlined in the **server** README document

 4) The section below describes additional information on using ***webclient***

+## Development using Visual Studio Code
+1) Complete steps 1 through 2 as outlined above
+2) Open the **webclient** folder from Visual Studio Code
+3) Select the 'Debug' View
+4) From the 'Launch Program' drop box, add a 'Node' configuration
+5) Open a terminal, change to folder **webclient** start the and

+    `VideoBiometrics/webclient $ yarn start`
+5) You can now run the webclient in debug mode, set breakpoints etc. In debug mode **webclient** will run on port 3001

+Note: If breakpoints fail, manually STOP and re-launch the application from Visual Studio Code

 ## Usage
 After running the sever, point a browser to the server.
 From the drop list in the top left of the browser window, choose a 'collector'.